 The 12-week program was jam-packed with valuable resources, tips, and techniques to succeed in the field of Instructional Design.
 Shawntay and her team brought participants together into a fun learning community.
 With every weekly lesson and live-streamed Learning Jam led by specialists in DEI, graphic design, video-editing, Articulate Storyline, and more, I improved my ID skills.
 And most importantly, I grew more confident in my ability to make a successful career transition.

 What I loved most about the program was practicing the skills taught in each lesson.
-The material was organized strategically, making it easy to create a micro-learning course using the ADDIE model.
-Each week I built another asset for my micro-learning project portfolio.
+The material was well organized.
+As a result, it was so easy to create a micro-learning course using the ADDIE model.
+Each week I built another asset for my project portfolio.

 - a learner persona